ABC News' Clayton Sandell and Carol McKinley report:

 CENTENNIAL, Colo. - Prosecutors in the Aurora theater massacre case changed legal course today, dropping their effort to see a notebook that James Holmes mailed to his psychiatrist Lynne Fenton the day before he allegedly opened fire, killing 12 and injuring 58.

 Holmes, 24, appeared clean cut in court, with short, closely- cropped brown hair.
 The infamous orange hair and long sideburns are now gone.
-Holmes seemed to sometimes pay attention to today’s proceedings, occasionally staring wide-eyed around the courtroom.
-Arapahoe County Sheriff officials also released a new mugshot of Holmes today.
+Holmes seemed to sometimes pay attention to today's proceedings, occasionally staring wide-eyed around the courtroom.

 Prosecutors had argued that they should be allowed to see the notebook, arguing that Holmes' relationship with Dr. Fenton ended on June 11.
 Holmes' defense team, however, said in a previous hearing that Holmes tried to reach Fenton nine minutes before the July 20 massacre, suggesting he may not have considered their relationship over.